-BTEC Nationals are practical, vocational qualifications, and the Health and SociaI Care programme is aimed at students who have a real desire to work in the NHS, or affiliated services, and care for others, whether as a Health Care Assistant or a Clinical Psychologist
+BTEC Nationals are practical, vocational qualifications, and the Health and SociaI Care programme is aimed at students who have a real desire to work in the NHS or affiliated services and care for others in careers as varied as health care assistants, physiotherapists or clinical psychologists

 The new Health and Social Care course is student-centred and requires learners to be well motivated and well organised.
 We use a range of different teaching methods and you will be helped to identify your own learning style preferences, and how to make best use of these to help you succeed.